Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed issue with a unit's experience value potentially becoming incorrect if there were other friendly units capable of gaining experience around it.
+- Fixed issue which caused tree stumps to only be harvestable by one worker at a time.

 * Upgrades
 - Added Chevauchée upgrade for the English civilization (researchable at the Barracks).
 This upgrade makes cavalry units acquire resources when they damage enemy buildings.